nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   ![with policy URL](images/with_policy_URL.png)

-* `find Bernice` followed by `policy 1` displays the policies associated with the 1st person in the results of the `find` command.
+* `find n/Bernice` followed by `policy 1` displays the policies associated with the 1st person in the results of the `find` command.

   ![with policy URL](images/find-then-policy.png)